juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/gaming/white-paper.md

 ## Incentivization

-+ Reputation of gamers and creators
+#### Reputation of gamers and creators

+UGP will be used by gamers and studios to accrue a cross-platform reputation, making their exploits permanently accessible and in the blockchain.

-+ Game rewards
+#### Game rewards

+NOTE: care to elaborate?
+I can't tell the difference between "payment pool rewards" and game rewards.

-+ Proof of Play, payment pool rewards (random).
+#### Proof of Play, payment pool rewards (random)

+UGP will enable features such as Proof of Play, putting to use Ethereum consensus mechanics to write gamers sessions on the blockchain.

-+ Token rewards to join a
+#### Token rewards to join a

+NOTE: can you finish the sentence?

 ## Gamers persistency